lalithbv/Distracted_Driver_Detection/README.md

 absent-mindedness, other forms of driver distraction, like texting on a mobile phone, are more explicit and therefore easier to detect.

 ## Data Specification
-The dataset used contains over 22,000 labelled colour photos of 81 different individuals driving a variety of vehicles, performing 10 different tasks.
-We have decided to approach this as a task of binary classification, so we assigned each task to one of two categories; distracted, or focused.
-Examples of tasks in the distracted category include using one's phone, or reaching for items on the backset, whereas examples of tasks not considered to be distracting include operating the car’s radio or talking to a passenger.

-## Model Building
-The dataset consists of 22,000 labelled images which were grouped by us into two classes i.e., focussed, and distracted drivers.
-Each class consists of 11,000 images and due to this balanced nature of the dataset, the metric that was chosen to evaluate the model was "accuracy".

-The dataset contains images of 81 individuals doing various tasks and these images were split randomly into 3 parts.
-That is, 70% of the dataset was used for training the model, 20% of the dataset was used for Validating the model to tune hyper-parameters and the rest 10% was used as test data to check the final accuracy of the model on unseen data.

-## Data Specification
 The dataset used contains over 22,000 labelled colour photos of 81 different individuals